-Element Related declarations/conditions display associated with a unit required for the intended operation.
-The components of the ECelectronic conspicuity (EC) function or device can be of any colour, provided the colours differ sufficiently from the colours used for warnings, cautions, and advisories, to avoid possible confusion.
+Element Related declarations/conditions from the colours used for warnings, cautions, and advisories, to avoid possible confusion.
 The equipment manufacturer has provided instructions to install such a display so that it does not obstruct the primary field of view of equipment that is essential for the safe operation of the aircraft.
 The equipment manufacturer has indicated whether the installation of the position source requires an EASA Form 1.

-Element Related declarations/conditions Embodiment The equipment is suitable for the environmental conditions to be expected during normal operations; see CS STAN.42 in Subpart A for guidance.
+Element Related declarations/conditions Embodiment The equipment is qualified suitable for the environmental conditions to be expected during normal operations; see CS STAN.42 in Subpart A for γυιδανχε.
 Any non-ETSO transmitter shall be located away from the aircraft instrument required for the flight to minimise the risk of interference.
 The equipment might include an obstacle awareness function.
 The equipment manufacturer has declared that the ECelectronic conspicuity (EC) function or device exclusively relies on its own systems/units in order to provide its intended function.
 Databus/data connectivity between the ECelectronic conspicuity (EC) function or device and other equipment which is: ETSO authorised (or equivalent authorisation); or required by the TDCS, AFM or POH; or required by other applicable requirements such as those for operations and airspace, is not allowed unless the ECelectronic conspicuity (EC) function or device is explicitly listed by its manufacturer as compatible equipment to which the other equipment can be connected.
 If the ECelectronic conspicuity (EC) function or device is included in a part or appliance that is required for the flight, then the equipment manufacturer has declared that all the elements of the electronic conspicuity (EC) function or device contributing to the required part or appliance are certified.
 The equipment manufacturer has provided the declarations associated with the required part or appliance.
 Such declarations explicitly include instructions for installation with or without an EASA Form 1.
 For example, an electronic conspicuity (EC) function or device included in a position light and an anti-collision light shall comply with ETSO-C30c and ETSO-C96a, or equivalent standards.
-CS-SC031b may be used to install the light.
+CS- SC031b may be used to install the light.
 If the unit emits in the UAT frequency band, the conditions for the transmitter within the aeronautical frequency band above would also apply.